truenas/middleware/docs/developer/frontend/viewer.rst

 DetailViewer
 ------------

+The DetailViewer is the default view mode of the Viewer.
+It takes the items provided to the Viewer and displays them in a searchable list on the left side of the window.
+When an item is selected, it displays the item in the rest of the space in the window using the Item view component provided to the viewer.

+The DetailViewer also supports an optional button to add a new entity if the necessary route, label, and component are included.
+The addEntity button is placed above the item list search bar.

 .. image:: images/viewer/groups_view_detail.png
    :alt: An example of the detail view with an item selected.
 The Groups view in detail mode with an item selected.